Dana94/2019-website/blog/2020-07-03-using-vue-apollo-to-query-data.md

 import gql from 'graphql-tag';
 ```

-In the component, there will be an `apollo` object for mapping the query to local data.
+There will be an `apollo` object for mapping the query to local data.

 A basic query will just have `apollo` containing an attribute for the query, such as this simple query example from the [Vue Apollo docs](https://vue-apollo.netlify.app/guide/apollo/queries.html#simple-query) with `hello` being the local data: